jshaker000/SAP1/README.md

 Most of the design is parameterized so it should be pretty easy to exend bitwidths, etc. I'd love to see what you make but likely will leave this repo as the "base" computer.

-### Compiler
-I'd love to make some scripts that take plain text and can compile to both Instruction\_Decoder.v and also use that file to convert instructions into the ram file.
-Especially if we add a Stack, then having a compiler to automate function calling would be very nice

 ### Improve the GUI
 Right now the Ncurses interface is a bit of a hack, I'd love to clean it up or possibly do a full GUI with QT or SDL or something.